ufz/ogs/web/content/docs/tools/meshing/gmsh-interface/index.md

 ## Introduction

-The tool `geometryToGmshGeo` takes OGS geometries (gml files) and creates a Gmsh geo file.
+The tool `geometryToGmshGeo` takes OGS geometries (gml files) and creates a Gmsh `.geo` file.
 The user can specify several command line arguments to influence the creation procedure.
 A list of the arguments as well as a description of each argument can be obtained with the `--help` option.